 Courses Recently Taught

 This course offers an introduction to the chemical basis of environmental issues and the environmental consequences of modern technology, with particular emphasis on air and water pollution.
 Topics include fossil fuels, nuclear power and solar energy, ozone depletion and the greenhouse effect, pollution and toxicology of heavy metals and pesticides, and environmental impact statements.
-These topics will be developed through lectures, discussions and class demonstrations.
-This course is required for the environmental studies concentration.
-This counts toward the additional skill course for environmental studies.
+These topics are developed through lectures, discussions and class demonstrations.
+This course is required for the Environmental Studies Concentration.
+This counts toward the additional skill course requirement for environmental studies.
 No prerequisite.
 Offered every two years.

 This lecture course offers a study of the chemical and physical properties of organic compounds.
 Theoretical principles are developed with particular emphasis on molecular structure and reaction mechanisms.
 The descriptive aspects of organic chemistry include strategies for synthesis and the study of compounds of biochemical interest.
-Prerequisite: grade of C+ or higher in CHEM 122 and completion of CHEM 123 or 126 or permission of department chair.
+Prerequisite: grade of C+ or higher in both CHEM 124 and CHEM 126; or grade of C+ or higher in both CHEM 122 and CHEM 123.
 Offered every spring semester.

 This laboratory course extends and applies the techniques developed in CHEM 233 to more advanced experiments in organic synthesis including open-ended experiments derived from current research projects.
-A particular emphasis will be placed on using chemistry databases, experimental design and planning, laboratory notebooks and record keeping, analytical and preparative chromatography, advanced NMR techniques (2-D) and writing research laboratory reports.
-Upon successful completion of the two-course organic chemistry lab sequence (CHEM 233/234), students will have the skills needed to thrive in a synthetic organic chemistry research laboratory.
-This counts toward the advanced lab electives for the major.
+A particular emphasis is placed on using chemistry databases, experimental design and planning, laboratory notebooks and record-keeping, analytical and preparative chromatography, advanced NMR techniques (2-D) and writing research laboratory reports.
+Upon successful completion of the two-course organic chemistry lab sequence (CHEM 233/234), students have the skills needed to thrive in a synthetic organic chemistry research laboratory.
+This counts towards the advanced lab electives requirement for the major.
 Prerequisite: CHEM 233.
 Corequisite: CHEM 232.
 Offered every fall semester.

 The emphasis is on independent research in collaboration with a faculty mentor, culminating with a thesis that is defended orally to an outside examiner.
 See department chair or website for full description.
 Permission of instructor and department chair required.
-Prerequisite: GPA of at least 3.2, enrollment in Section 02 of CHEM 375 or CHEM 376.
+Prerequisite: GPA of at least 3.2, enrollment in Section 02 of CHEM 375.

 The emphasis is on independent research in collaboration with a faculty mentor, culminating with a thesis that is defended orally to an outside examiner.
 See department chair or website for full description.
 Permission of instructor and department chair required.
-Prerequisite: GPA of at least 3.2, enrollment in Section 02 of CHEM 375 or CHEM 376.
+Prerequisite: GPA of at least 3.2, enrollment in Section 02 of CHEM 375.